AI Safety

 Process design for alignment: If we can answer the philosophical questions of values alignment, and get better at predicting and avoiding consequential errors, we still need to build processes to ensure that our values are represented in systems and actually enacted in the real world.

 Often, even the most powerful entities fail to build processes that connect the dots between values and end outcomes.
 Nearly every country struggles with taxation, particularly of large entities and high net worth individuals.
-And there are process failures abound in history, such as the largest famine ever caused by inefficient distribution of food within China’s planned economy during the Great Leap Forward.
+And process failures abound in history, such as the largest famine ever, which was caused by inefficient distribution of food within China’s planned economy during the Great Leap Forward.

 The mechanism design of these entities and their implementation are two separate things.
 When we zoom in on the theory, our best approaches aren’t great.
 The field of political philosophy attempts to make progress on statecraft, but ideas like the separation of powers in many modern constitutions are based on 250-year-old theories from Montesquieu.
 New ideas in voting theory have been proposed, and efforts like blockchain governance try to implement some of these, but these have done little so far to displace our current systems.
 Slow theoretical progress and little implementation of new systems suggest massive room to improve our current statecraft and decision-making processes.

-On the corporate level, we have the theory of the firm and management theory to tell us about how to run companies, but the start of the art in designing a winning company today looks a lot closer to Y-combinator’s oral theory of knowledge and knowing the right people than science, and even then the failure rate is very high.
+On the corporate level, we have the theory of the firm and management theory to tell us about how to run companies, but the state of the art in designing a winning company today looks a lot closer to Y-combinator’s oral theory of knowledge and knowing the right people than a science.
+And even then, the failure rate is very high.

 Neither statecraft nor making a company is a scientific process in which there are formal guarantees, and things often go very wrong.
 In the context of the alignment problem, this demonstrates large gaps in humanity’s knowledge that expose huge risks if we were to imagine trusting advanced AI systems to run the future.
 Without better theories and implementation, these systems could make the same mistakes, with larger consequences given their greater intelligence and power.